cepthomas/Nebulator/README.md

 # What This Is

+![MarkS][./DocFiles/marks.jpg]

 Most music software uses piano roll midi editors.
 This is an alternative - writing scripts to generate sounds.

+It's called Nebulator after a MarkS C++ noisemaker called Nebula which allowed manipulation of synth parameters using code.

+Requires VS2019 and .NET5.
 Windows only... uses some Win32 calls but they could be re-worked for Linux.

 I played around with various scripting concepts, but ended up realizing that C# makes a reasonable scripting language, given that we have the compiler available to us at run time.